 For UK residents, verification is relatively straightforward.

-For non-resident UK companies, authorities apply the following:
+For non-resident UK companies, the authorities apply the following:

 👉 As a result, proof of address becomes one of the most common failure points for overseas applicants.